Fortunately less seen nowadays, vehicle fuel savers do not work. This article explains why.

-I personally exposed this in my Electronics Today International (ETI) magazine.
-It was a virtually standard car claim to ‘run on water’.
-The claim was officially supported by Jo Bjelke-Petersen, Queensland’s then premier officially supported it.
+I personally such a scam in the 1970s in my Electronics Today International (ETI) magazine.
+It was of a virtually standard car claimed to ‘run on water’.
+The claim was officially supported by Jo Bjelke-Petersen, Queensland’s then Premier.
 Furthermore, politicians and magazine journalists reported how well it worked.
 Some commented on its smoothness.
-But none queried its basic physics.
+But none queried its physics.

 My staff and I arranged to check the vehicle.
-The seemingly all but standard car towed a trailer, that held a large water tank.
-A flexible (seemingly water hose) ran from that tank to the car’s slightly modified carburettor.
+The seemingly all-but standard car towed a trailer that held a large water tank.
+A hose ran from that tank to the car’s slightly modified carburettor.

-Being aware that given truly minor changes, petrol engines run well on hydrogen or coal gas (many did during WW2) it seemed that the Bjelke-mobile ran on hydrogen.
-This was confirmed when we found the ‘water feed pipe’ to the car was a hydrogen gas feed.
-A huge nearby battery charger showed the battery bank was charged overnight from the grid network.
+As an ex-automobile research engineer, I knew that petrol engines also run well on hydrogen.
+It seemed that the Bjelke-mobile did likewise.
+We then found the ‘water feed pipe’ to the car fed that hydrogen.
+A nearby battery charger indicated that the battery bank was charged from the electricity grid.

 We made no comment at the time.
-A month later published what we had found.
-Plus a photo on the magazine’s front page.
-The Queensland Premier was not amused.
+A month later we published what we had found – with a photo on magazine’s front page.
 The Queensland government withdrew support.
-The Premier later resigned and moved to Tasmania.
+The Premier later resigned (over other matters).

 Occasionally, major breakthroughs do result in overall gains.
 Turbo-charging works by exploiting otherwise wasted exhaust gas energy.
-In the 1970s, car makers claimed it a breakthrough.
+In the 1970s, car companies claimed it as a breakthrough.
 Here again, promotion misleads.
-It was not a current breakthrough.
+It was far from a current breakthrough.
 Turbo-charging was conceived in 1915.
-It was used extensively in ships from 1930.
-And in big trucks from the early 1950s.
+It was used extensively in ships from 1930, and in big trucks from the early 1950s.

-Car makers reduce fuel usage by a large number of small improvements.
+Carmakers reduce fuel usage by a large number of usually tiny improvements.
 Even minor gains involve extensive research.
 Many save less than 0.5%.
 An improvement of 1.0% may cost tens of millions of dollars.
 Were any ‘fuel-saver’ to work they would exploit it.

 Reducing vehicle weight, air drag etc saves yet more.

 Virtually halving fuel usage has taken twenty or so years.
-It involves massive worldwide effort, and staggering cost.
+It involved massive worldwide effort and staggering cost.
 Yet ‘true believers’ claim only marginally less is achieved via a pill made of camphor!

 The most effective fuel saver by far is to drive slower and gently.
 Driving at 80 km/h instead of 100 km/h cuts usage by 25%.
-Or, as in one case (Jowett cars) by a washer in the air inlet manifold.
+Or, as in one case (in 1950s Jowett delivery vans) by an (optional) washer in the air inlet manifold.
 This restricted air and fuel draw.
-Performance enhancement was done by removing the washer.
-But, if that extra performance was used, fuel consumption increased.
+What little performance existed marginally enhanced by removing the washer.
+But, if that extra performance was then used, fuel consumption increased accordingly.

 Fuel savers do not work – errors in perception

 Many vehicle owners claim fuel consumption to several decimal places.
 Fuel consumption, however, is hard to measure.
-Temperature and barometric pressure varies how much the tank holds.
-Fuel pumps are not 100% accurate.
+Temperature and barometric pressure changes vary fuel tank content.
+Fuel pumps and gauges are not 100% accurate.
 Filling station forecourts are not always level.
 Minor changes in driving affect fuel consumption.
 Owner-estimated fuel consumption is thus likely to be plus/minus 3%-5%.

 There is also a placebo effect.
 A ‘fuel economiser’ may cause buyers to become aware of fuel wasting habits.
 They change their driving accordingly.
-In one test, 50% of Vauxhall’s test fleet drivers were told their cars were ‘tuned for economy’.
-Yet all actually retained standard settings.
-The ‘tuned for economy’ drivers consistently used less fuel.
-They slowly reverted when told the cars had been ‘set as before’.
-I know because I worked there and organised that test.
+In one test, half of Vauxhall’s test fleet drivers were told their cars were ‘tuned for economy’.
+Those drivers consistently used less fuel.
+All the cars, however, had retained standard settings.
+(I worked there and organised that test).

 Advertorial can mislead

-Editorial is increasingly ‘advertorial’.
-Many ‘product reviews’ are paid for as part of an ‘advertorial package’.
+Editorial is increasingly suspect.
+Almost all ‘product reviews’ are paid for as part of an ‘advertorial package’.
 Some magazines openly offer it.
 The charge (in 2020) is about $2500 a page.

-Internet forums have a few people offering sound advice.
-Many are swamped by true believers, and the ‘it’s just common sense’ brigade.
+Many Internet forums have a few people offering sound advice.
+Many, however, are swamped by true believers, and the ‘it’s just common sense’ brigade.
 Much such stuff is wrong.
-Some is potentially dangerous.
+Some are potentially dangerous.
 Many forum posts have content that defies the laws of physics.
 Campfire discussions can be similar.